Organizing Your Preps

 Since it is back to school time across America, school supplies are plentiful and cheap right now.
 We’re all about taking advantage of seasonal pricing at the ol’ Prephappy offices, so it’s at this time of year that we replenish our stock of school supplies.

 Don’t know about you guys, but our family puts up our own food for emergency food storage and survival supplies.
-One of the main issues for me is where to stick it all, especially given that we live in about 1000 square feet, and I’m a neat-freak to boot.
-I like to calculate costs to […]
+One of the main issues for me is where to stick all the storage buckets, especially if you live in a home with limited space, oh! and I’m a neat-freak to boot.
+I like to […]